WA 14th October Queensland 14th October

 Training can be after hours and weekends on demand

-- Held at 14 of 121 Business Centre, Shute Harbor rd opposite Bunnings Cannonvale
+- QUEENSLAND 14 of 121 Business Centre, Shute Harbor rd opposite Bunnings Cannonvale

 - Full payment required on commencement.
 There are payment plans available. .

-- Students who experience difficulties with completing the master 4 may be more suited to completing more sea time first.
+- Students who experience difficulties with completing the Master 35 may be more suited to completing more sea time first.

 - There’s an assignment or exam for each subject.
 Look at the list of subjects as each student is required to keep track of their own studies and progress.